daiearth22/test/customer-success/implementation-engineering/workflows/internal/post-mortem.html.md

 ## Scheduling a Post Mortem

-1. Create an issue on ([everything starts with an issue](https://github.com/daijapan/test/tree/master/communication/#everything-starts-with-an-issue/index.html.md)/index.html.md)
+1. Create an issue on ([everything starts with an issue](https://github.com/daijapan/test/tree/master/communication/#everything-starts-with-an-issue))
-1. Use the [post mortem template](https://gitlab.com/gitlab-com/customer-success/professional-services/blob/master/.gitlab/issue_templates/Post%20Mortem.md/index.html.md).
+1. Use the [post mortem template](https://gitlab.com/gitlab-com/customer-success/professional-services/blob/master/.gitlab/issue_templates/Post%20Mortem.md).
 Changes to that template can be added as an MR to the Professional Services project.
 1. Ensure that the `Post Mortem` label is applied to the issue
 1. Create a calendar event for the post-mortem, including a link the issue and this page.
-  - Include the SAL, TAM, IE(s/index.html.md), your manager and any other interested GitLab parties
+  - Include the SAL, TAM, IE(s), your manager and any other interested GitLab parties

 ## Conducting a Post Mortem

-Each post-mortem meeting should follow (roughly/index.html.md) this agenda here.
+Each post-mortem meeting should follow (roughly) this agenda here.

 ### Agenda